-At the end of February, representatives from The Patatas traveled to the Thai-Myanmar border where we were exploring potential partnerships and work opportunities within the area.
-We left Mae Sot extremely optimistic, positively looking forward to upcoming collaborations and projects.
+At the end of February, representatives from The Patatas travelled to the Thai-Myanmar border where we were exploring potential partnerships and work opportunities within the area.
+We left Mae Sot extremely optimistic, positively looking forward to upcoming collaborations and exciting project initiatives.

 The Patatas’ interest in the area along the Thai-Myanmar border originated in November 2016 when representatives from the Mae Tao Clinic (MTC) and Back Pack Health Worker Team (BPHWT) visited Singapore.
 The two organisations are based in Mae Sot, Thailand and are both health service providers working along the border.